I had heard of this classic caldo de camaron before.

 I found the rest of the ingredients I wanted to add to my personal shrimp caldo version in my fridge and pantry also.
 Fresh avocado, celery and carrots for instance.
 You better cook both celery and carrots here.

 However I do suggest that you keep the avocado raw.

 Just sprinkle the diced avocado on top of the caldo de camaron soup right in the end when you put the plates on your dinner table.
 Or the avocado will become mushy and most likely fall apart if you leave it to boil and poach in the hot soup.

 Besides, that diced avocado really brightens up this soup as well.
 Just look at that vibrant green color!
 Flavor is the most important thing when I cook, but let’s not forget to present and plate up food in a most appealing way!

 So yes, that diced avocado is better off this way.

 So then I decided to throw the whole shebang together until I end up with something tasty because I fancy a spicy prawn soup for lunch!
 Be generous with the lime juice and cilantro because that will give the necessary explosive flavors to this caldo de camaron.

-So how should you serve this soup then?
+So how should you serve this caldo de camaron then?
 Hot or cold, whatever you prefer because both versions are just excellent!

-I prefer to eat this caldo when it’s cold.
+I prefer to eat this soup when it is cold.

 More Mexican Recipes